sadansubedi/lancemeup-internship/README.md

+for faster development server used vite, to run project npm run dev  , for styling Tailwind css framework  , for icons used material ui npm install @mui/icons-material  , to fetch the data from 3rd party i used axios  npm install axios  , to convert html to pdf i used  html2pdf.js npm install html2pdf.js  , for navigation react-router-dom npm install react-router-dom  , to hold a reference to a specific DOM i use  useRef  , to access information about the current URL i use uselocation  ,

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.